Hack The Box - Busqueda

 custom full-checkup

-I started a netcat listener, executed the script, and then caught a root shell:
+I started a Netcat listener, executed the script, and then caught a root shell:

 /home/svc full-checkup